 Fraud, Waste and Abuse Compliance Programs.

-MA Organizations and Medicare Cost Plans that offer Part D benefits will be required to comply with all reporting requirements contained herein, with the exception of subsections 1, 2 and 3 of the Licensure and Solvency, Business Transactions and Financial Requirements reporting section, and the Employer/Union-Sponsored Group Health Plan Sponsors reporting section.
+MA Organizations and Medicare Cost Plans that offer Part D benefits will be required to comply with all reporting requirements contained herein, with the exception of subsections 1, 2 and 3 of the Licensure and Solvency, Business Transactions and Financial Requirements reporting section, the Employer/Union-Sponsored Group Health Plan Sponsors reporting section, the Agent Training and Testing reporting section, and the Plan Oversight of Agents reporting section.

+*Covered Part D drug as defined by Section 1860D-2(e)(2) of the MMA.
+Drugs offered under enhanced or supplemental drug benefits by Sponsors are not covered Part D drugs.

 Enrollment

 CMS had provided guidance for Part D sponsors’ processing of enrollment requests and transactions (Section 30.2.3 of the PDP Guidance and Section 30.4 of the Medicare Managed Care Manual provide information about appropriate conditions by which an enrollment request may be denied, and Special Enrollment Period (SEP) Election Period code by SEP reason.
 Section 30.2.2 of the PDP Guidance and Section 40.2.2 of the Managed Care Manual describes allowed timeframes for enrollment requests.)
-CMS will collect these data, which is otherwise not available to CMS, in order to evaluate the plans’ processing of beneficiary applications in accordance with CMS policies and procedures, and to evaluate beneficiaries’ understanding of eligibility for participation in Part D. While there are several reasons that plans can offer an SEP, only three SEP codes are reported to CMS on enrollment actions.
+CMS will collect these data, which are otherwise not available to CMS, in order to evaluate the plans’ processing of beneficiary applications in accordance with CMS policies and procedures, and to evaluate beneficiaries’ understanding of eligibility for participation in Part D. While there are several reasons that plans can offer an SEP, only three SEP codes are reported to CMS on enrollment actions.
 Plans’ reporting of data regarding other SEP reasons will further assist CMS in ensuring plans are providing support to beneficiaries, while complying with CMS policies.

+All enrollments should be included for data elements E-J (60, 61, 62 and 71 transactions).
+Disenrollments should not included in these data elements.

 Reporting timeline: